Paleocene: Polar forests

 The warm Paleocene climate, much like that of the Cretaceous, allowed for diverse polar forests.
 Whereas precipitation is a major factor in plant diversity nearer the equator, polar plants had to adapt to varying light availability (polar nights and midnight suns) and temperatures.
 Because of this, plants from both poles independently evolved some similar characteristics, such as broad leaves.
 Plant diversity at both poles increased throughout the Paleocene, especially at the end, in tandem with the increasing global temperature.

 At the North Pole, woody angiosperms had become the dominant plants, a reversal from the Cretaceous where herbs proliferated.
 The Iceberg Bay Formation on Ellesmere Island, Nunavut (latitude 75–80° N) shows remains of a late Paleocene dawn redwood forest, the canopy reaching around 32 m, and a climate similar to the Pacific Northwest.
 On the Alaska North Slope, Metasequoia was the dominant conifer.
 Much of the diversity represented migrants from nearer the equator.
 Deciduousness was dominant, probably to conserve energy by retroactively shedding leaves and retaining some energy rather than having them die from frostbite.
+In south-central Alaska, the Chickaloon Formation preserves peat-forming swamps dominated by taxodiaceous conifers and clastic floodplains occupied by angiosperm–conifer forests.

 At the South Pole, due to the increasing isolation of Antarctica, many plant taxa were endemic to the continent instead of migrating down.
 Patagonian flora may have originated in Antarctica.
 The climate was much cooler than in the Late Cretaceous, though frost probably was not common in at least coastal areas.
 East Antarctica was likely warm and humid.
 Because of this, evergreen forests could proliferate as, in the absence of frost and a low probability of leaves dying, it was more energy efficient to retain leaves than to regrow them every year.
 One possibility is that the interior of the continent favored deciduous trees, though prevailing continental climates may have produced winters warm enough to support evergreen forests.
 As in the Cretaceous, podocarpaceous conifers, Nothofagus, and Proteaceae angiosperms were common.